jesscmoore/jesscmoore.github.io/_posts/2025-01-29-ubuntu_w_broadcom_wifi_adaptor.md

 ### Configure wifi network interface

 Edit your netplan yaml file to configure the wifi interface with our access point credentials and other settings.
+Additionally define network renderer as `networkd` for clarity.

 ```
 Configure wireless interface with netplan:
 sudo vim /etc/netplan/00-installer-config.yaml

+  renderer: networkd
   wifis:
     wlp3s0:
       dhcp4: yes
       dhcp6: yes
       access-points:
-        "your SSID":
+        "your SSID 2.4GHz":
           password: "your pw"
 ```